Czech Sebre Holding to invest EUR 150 mln in Belgrade

 Czech real estate developer Sebre Holding plans to invest some EUR 150 million in the construction of a residential and office complex in Serbia’s capital Belgrade, Czech daily E15 reported on Tuesday.

-The investor plans to launch the construction of the complex, to be located in the Dorćol neighborhood in Belgrade, on an area of 4.5 hectares on the Danube river coast, in a year and a half, news site SeeNews quoted E15 as saying.
+The investor plans to launch the construction of the complex, to be located in the Dorćol neighborhood in Belgrade, on an area of 4.5 hectares on the Danube riverbank, within a year and a half, news site SeeNews quoted E15 as saying.

 Earlier this month, the Belgrade city government sold the land, including the Dorćol marina, to Sebreʼs Serbian unit, MD Investments 2000, for EUR 32 million.